Racetracks · California

 - recordable injuries tracked

-Grade compares National Hot Rod Association's OSHA Total Case Rate to the BLS industry benchmark across 2 years of Form 300A filings (2016–2024).
+Grade compares National Hot Rod Association's OSHA Total Case Rate of 3.0 to the Racetracks BLS benchmark of 3.1 (96% of benchmark) across 2 years of Form 300A filings (2016–2024). <a href="/methodology">See methodology</a> for reporting-limitation caveats.

 Injury rate over time